Ten Most Frequently Asked Questions About the HPV Vaccine

 Finally, researchers are trying to develop therapeutic vaccines against HPV that would work after you’ve been infected, just as the shingles vaccine works following infection.
 Whether such efforts will be successful is unknown.
 See the answer to question 29 above for more details.

 41) I heard a story saying that data suggesting the HPV vaccine causes cervical cancer was faked.
-What’s the story?Open or CloseThis is a sad story and it’s true.
+What’s the story?Open or CloseThis is a sad story and it’s true; a real example of “fake news”.
 This was apparently done as part of a deliberate effort to stop people from vaccinating their kids against HPV.
 The data was contained in an article in the Indian Journal of Medical Ethics entitled “Increased incidence of cervical cancer in Sweden: Possible link with HPV vaccination”.
 The paper was published under a pseudonym by someone claiming to be a member of the Karolinska Institute in Sweden.
 However, no one with that name ever worked there, and the paper was subsequently withdrawn from the journal.
 You can read more about the incident here.
 This also illustrates why one should be suspicious of articles published in obscure journals.

 42) Is poor oral health associated with survival in head and neck cancer patients?Open or CloseYes it is, but the subject is complicated.
 That’s because poor oral health can be associated with poverty (leading to fewer dental visits), which is turn may delay the detection of oral cancers, leading to worse patient outcomes.
 In addition, poor oral health may contribute to changes to the oral microbiome via the presence of dental/oral inflammation or immune responses, or due to failure to brush teeth properly or consistently.
 The issues here are complex and can be difficult to separate out.